bharathkukka/6AxisManipulator/Matlab/README.md

 3. The robot will attempt to converge to the desired pose, and the visualization will show its progress.
 4. If the manipulator converges, the final joint angles will be displayed.

+# Reachable Workspace Simulation (MATLAB)

+## 📌 Description

+This MATLAB script simulates and visualizes the **reachable workspace** of my 6-degree-of-freedom (6-DOF) robotic manipulator using **random sampling** and **forward kinematics**.
+It helps us understand the range of motion and space that the robot's end-effector can reach.

+---

+ ### Sample Joint Angles
+Generates 5000 random configurations of the robot joints (q1 to q6) within the full rotation range from -π to π. q = (2*pi)*rand(6,1) - pi;

+### Stores End-Effector Positions
+For each random joint configuration, the resulting end-effector position (x, y, z) is extracted from the final transformation matrix T and stored.

+### 3D Visualization of Workspace
+Plots a 3D scatter of all reachable positions, representing the reachable workspace of the robot. scatter3(positions(:,1), positions(:,2), positions(:,3), 5, 'filled');

+### What Is Reachable Workspace?

+The reachable workspace includes all the points in 3D space that the robot's end-effector can reach without considering orientation.
+## Why it's useful:
+Helps visualize the robot's reach limits
+Assists in robot placement and task feasibility studies Essential for workcell layout, safety zones, and task planning

+## Understanding Workspace Types

+Workspace Type	Description
+Reachable Workspace	All positions the end-effector can reach, regardless of orientation.
+Dexterous Workspace	Subset of points where the robot can reach with all possible orientations.

+### How to Find Workspaces

+### ➤ Reachable Workspace (This Code)

+Randomly sample joint angles
+Apply forward kinematics
+Store and plot the positions

+### ➤ Dexterous Workspace (More Advanced)
+For each position, test if the robot can achieve all orientations Requires inverse kinematics or Jacobian analysis Smaller, more complex to compute